raleel/cfi-srd/0001_Characters.md

 Class represents the career the character has embarked on as part of the transition to adulthood, and it further defines the character's skill development.

 Players are normally free to choose which Class they wish their character to play assuming that the Games Master deems it suitable.
-The Class write-upsgive some guidance as to the common Classes available to each racial/cultural type.
+The Class write-ups give some guidance as to the common Classes available to each racial/cultural type.
 This should be seen as common representations, and not restrictions.
 Players should feel free to play as any Class/Race combination that best fits their vision.

 Like Race/Cultural backgrounds, each Class offers the chance to improve a range of Standard and Professional Skills commonly used by that occupation.
 Unlike cultural backgrounds, characters need not invest their points in every available skill but may tailor which ones are taken as those fitting for their specific role or Culture.

-#### Class Skill Quick Picks
+### Class Skill Quick Picks

 Choose a Class Quick Pick for an average selection of skills useful to the Class in question.
 Feel free to swap points, if desired; however, while the skill can be reduced to a +0, functioning at Base Level (including Professional Skills), no skill can have more than a +15 bonus.
 These skills already include any Class Skill Bonuses from Abilities.

-##### Class Quick Picks Table
+#### Class Quick Picks Table

 | Class | Standard Skills | Professional Skills |
 | :-- | :-- | :-- |